QILINXIE02/reading-notes/102/class5.md

 <p style="color: red;">This is a red paragraph.</p>
-Internal (Embedded) CSS: You can include CSS rules within a <style> block in the <head> section of an HTML document.
+Internal (Embedded) CSS: include CSS rules within a style block in the <head> section of an HTML document.
 This CSS will apply to the entire page.
-For example:

-html
-Copy code
 <head>
     <style>
         p {